OXID-eSales/unzer-documentation/releases/unzer-220.rst

-Unzer Payment for OXID V. 1.2
+Unzer Payment for OXID V. 2.2
 =============================

-Release date: 26-09-2024
+Release date: 06-06-2025

 New or changed functions
 ------------------------

 Offer your customers the following extended payment options:

-* New payment method Unzer installment (EUR, CHF) for the following countries:
+* Payment method Unzer installment (EUR, CHF) for the following countries:

   * Germany
   * Netherlands